Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$: Acknowledgments

 \section{Acknowledgments}

-We thank Eduardo H. da Silva Neto, Pranab Kumar-Nag, Xinze Yang, Sophie Weber, and Ruihua He for helpful discussions.
-The photoemission and x-ray diffraction works are funded by the U.S. Air Force Office of Scientific Research under Award No. FA9550-24-1-0048.
+We thank Eduardo H. da Silva Neto, Pranab Kumar-Nag, Xinze Yang, Sophie Weber, Tianyu Zhu, Ke Liao, Ming Yi, and Ruihua He for helpful discussions.
+Work at Yale University was funded by the U.S. Air Force Office of Scientific Research under Award No. FA9550-24-1-0048.
 W. L. acknowledges support from James Kouvel Fellowship.
-Work at the University of California, Berkeley and Lawrence Berkeley National Laboratory was funded by the U.S. DOE, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05CH11231 (Quantum Materials Program KC2202).
+Work at the University of California, Berkeley and Lawrence Berkeley National Laboratory was funded by the U.S. DOE, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05CH11231 (Quantum Materials Program KC2202 and Theory of Materials FWP).
+Theoretical calculations were carried out using the National Energy Research Scientific Computing Center (NERSC).
 Work at the University of California, San Diego was supported by the National Science Foundation under Grant No. DMR-2145080.
 Bulk crystal growth of NbS$_2$ materials was supported by the 2DCC-MIP under NSF cooperative agreement DMR-2039351.
 Use of the Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
-This research used resources of the National Synchrotron Light Source II, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under Contract No. DE-SC0012704.
+This research used resources of the National Synchrotron Light Source II, operated under Contract No. DE-SC0012704.
+The authors also acknowledge the Brookhaven National Laboratory-Yale partner user agreement PU-313536.
 We acknowledge Yale West Campus Materials Characterization Core.
 This work is based on research conducted at the Center for High-Energy X-ray Sciences (CHEXS), which is supported by the National Science Foundation (BIO, ENG and MPS Directorates) under award DMR-2342336.
 This research used resources of the Advanced Light Source, a US DOE Office of Science User Facility under Contract No. DE-AC02-05CH11231.
+This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.